 |The main moving parts in a rotary engine move at a slower speed, so it improves reliability.||In a reciprocating engine, the main moving parts move at high speed, so it reduces reliability.|

 Closing It Up

-As far as we discussed there are many benefits of the Wankel engine and there are also many drawbacks.
-These engines definitely have their place in this world.
-However, due to the increased maintenance to keep them running well and the costs associated with driving one.
+As far as we discussed, there are many benefits of the Wankel engine, and there are also many drawbacks.
+These engines have their place in this world, however, due to the increased maintenance to keep them running well and the costs associated with driving one.

 Now, I hope you have learned about the “Wankel Rotary Engine” and found something you haven’t heard before.
-Still, if you have any questions or doubts regarding this article, feel free to ask in the comments, I will respond to you.
-So, if you liked this article, then please share it with your friends.
+Still, if you have any questions or doubts regarding this article, feel free to ask in the comments, and I will respond.
+So, if you liked this article, please share it with your friends.

 Want Free PDFs in your inbox?
-Then simply subscribe to our newsletter.
+Then subscribe to our newsletter.

 You might want to read more articles in our blog: